wannesm/dtaidistance/docs/usage/dtw.rst

 The ``distance`` function has linear space complexity but quadratic time complexity.
 To reduce the time complexity a number of options are available.
-The most used appraoch accros DTW implementations is to use a window that indicates the maximal shift that is allowed.
+The most used approach accros DTW implementations is to use a window that indicates the maximal shift that is allowed.
 This reduces the complexity to the product of window size and largest sequence length:

 -  ``window``: Only allow for shifts up to this amount away from the two diagonals.

-- ``psi``: Up to ``psi`` number of start and end points of a sequence can be ignored if this would lead to a lower distance.
-This is also called psi-relaxation.

 A number of other options are foreseen to early stop some or all paths the dynamic programming algorithm is exploring: